metagenomics/metagenomics-tk/docs/developer_guidelines.md

 The toolkit consists of many modules that can be used in different combinations and because of this flexibility, we had to come up with a detailed versioning system.
 We version each module separately, as well as the pipeline itself.

-Module version numbers are updated when a module-specific input parameter is updated or the output folder or file structure is changed.
+Module MAJOR version numbers are updated when a module-specific input parameter is updated or the output folder or file structure is changed.
-All module version numbers can be retrieved by running the toolkit with the `wGetModuleVersion` entrypoint and should be reported on the release page.
+All module version numbers can be retrieved by running the toolkit with the `wGetModuleVersion` entry point and should be reported on the release page.

 The module version number is incorporated in the output directory (see [output specification](pipeline_specification.md)) for easier parsing of the output directory.
-In the following we give examples when to increment which part of of the version identifier:
+In the following we give examples when to increment which part of the version identifier:

 Given a version number MAJOR.MINOR.PATCH, increment the:

   * MAJOR version when you make incompatible changes, as for example modifying the output structure.
 A script that was build to parse the output structure must be adapted then.
-  * MINOR version when you add functionality in a backwards compatible manner.
+  * MINOR version when you add functionality in a backward compatible manner.
 One example is adding an additional tool to the module.
   * PATCH version when you make backwards compatible bug fixes.
 This is necessary when you for example increment the docker container version number that fixes a bug or increases the speed of the tool.

-The pipeline specific version number defined in the mainifest part of the nextflow.config should be changed if either any module specific version number is incremented or any module-independent parameter (e.g. `tempdir`) or output structure is changed.
+The pipeline specific version number defined in the manifest part of the nextflow.config should be changed if either any module specific version number is incremented or any module-independent parameter (e.g. `tempdir`) or output structure is changed.

 ## Testing